codeforamerica/ohana-api/README.md

 _Note: Installation and preparation can take several minutes to complete!_

-If you get a `permission denied` message, set the correct permissions:

-    chmod -R 755 script

-then run `script/bootstrap` again.

 ### Set up the environment variables & customizable settings
 Inside the `config` folder, you will find a file named `application.example.yml`.
 Rename it to `application.yml` and double check that it is in your `.gitignore` file (it should be by default).